 Extension Negotiation

-[PKT-SP-IGS-C01-130930, PacketCable Interconnect Guidelines Specification]

 SIP entities involved in session peering SHOULD be configured in such a way that they do not require any SIP extensions to be supported by the peer SSP (SIP Service Provider) network.
 When sending an out-of-dialog request to a peer SSP network, SIP entities involved in session peering SHOULD include a Supported header field identifying all the extensions supported by the sending network.

 SIP entities involved in session peering MAY support configuration controls to disable certain extensions based on bilateral agreement between peer SSP networks.
 For example, a SIP entity involved in session peering could be configured to remove '100rel' from the Supported header in order to disable the use of reliable provisionable response (PRACK).